System Design Space

 Kubernetes: The Documentary

-How a container orchestrator that started inside Google became a foundation for modern cloud-native platforms.
+How a container orchestrator that started inside Google became the foundation of modern cloud-native platforms.

 Year:2022